CianiniAlessio/TCP-UDP-CONN/README.md

 # TCP-UDP-CONN
 UDP - TCP APPLICATION C++ FOR LINUX UBUNTU.
-( Didn't try on mac, I suppose there would be the necessity to add some flags to the makefile).
+( Didn't try on mac but I know that on mac the UDP connection can create some problems).

 Application that connect 4 components.